Summary

 }

-Run forge test --mc GetFundingVelocity_Integration_Test -vv
+Run forge test --mc GetFundingVelocity_Integration_Test -vv.

 Impact

 The inaccuracy of the funding rate expands to the funding fee per unit and therefore on the unrealized PNL, which affects the liquidation and fulfillment of orders.
-The incorrect value will affect all future values as it is stored in the PerpMarket::updateFunding
+The incorrect value will affect all future values as it is stored in the PerpMarket::updateFunding function, compounding the error and increasing the impact over time.

 Tools Used